WSU-kduncan/cicd-3120-kaitlynnewsad/README.md

         Create another secret called DOCKER_PASSSWORD with the string of letters of numbers that was the key your created.

  - Configure Github Workflow.
 Variables to change

+## Part 3

+- Creating a webhook.

+## Extra Credit

+- Image of Project/ Docker pull command

+- How to run he container image